Zolo Blog

 Stand on the correct side

-While travelling during rush hour, make sure you stand on the side from where people will be getting off.
-They usually leave space for people getting in and you do not want to be blocked by that crowd.
-Don’t forget to confirm if the person ahead is getting off at the same station as you!
+While travelling during rush hour, make sure you stand on the side from which people will be getting off.
+They usually leave space for people getting in, and you do not want to be blocked by that crowd.
+Don’t forget to confirm whether the person ahead of you is getting off at the same station.

 Travel safe!